SymfonyCasts/vue/sfcasts/ep1/debounce.md

 function, the `this` variable wouldn't be our Vue instance.
 Silly JavaScript!

 Now, some of you probably realize that this isn't going to *quite* work yet.
 If we refresh... and then type really fast.
 Ah!
-It *still* sent four AJAX requests... it just waited 200 milliseconds before making each of them.
+It *still* sent four Ajax requests... it just waited 200 milliseconds before making each of them.
 Whoops!

 ## Storing and Clearing the Timeout